-Assessment Description: Exam: A closed book exam at the end of the module to assess students understanding of mathematical techniques, their ability to analyse real world problems and their ability to select appropriate computational techniques.

-Group Work Project: A group project to construct, analyse and simulate a real world problem and investigate some aspect using MATLAB.
+Assessment Description: Exam: A closed book examination to take place at the end of the module.
+Group work - project: A group project to construct, analyse and simulate a real world problem and investigate some aspect using MATLAB.
 The work will be presented as a written report.
+Courseworks 1-3: This coursework will develop students' skills in problem solving, and developing and writing logical arguments.